approov/quickstart-ionic-advancedhttp/README.md

 This quickstart is written specifically for Android and iOS apps that are implemented using the [`Cordova Advanced HTTP networking plugin`](https://www.npmjs.com/package/cordova-plugin-advanced-http).
 If this is not your situation then check if there is a more relevant Quickstart guide available.

 ## WHAT YOU WILL NEED
-* Access to a trial or paid Approov account
+* Access to a trial or paid Approov account.
-* The `approov` [command line tool](https://approov.io/docs/latest/approov-installation/) installed with access to your account
+* The `approov` [command line tool](https://approov.io/docs/latest/approov-installation/) installed with access to your account.
-* The contents of the folder containing this README
+* The contents of the folder containing this README.
 * An iOS device if you are using the iOS platform.
 You may use an iOS simulator but the Approov SDK requires an actual iOS device in order to authenticate an application.
-* XCode if targeting iOS development in order to edit codesigning options.
-Version 12.3 is used in this document.
+* [Android Studio](https://developer.android.com/studio) installed (version Bumblebee 2021.1 is used in this guide) if you will build the Android app.
+* [Xcode](https://developer.apple.com/xcode/) installed (version 13.3 is used in this guide) to build iOS version of application.
-* [Cocoapods](https://cocoapods.org) installed (you must use version 1.9+ which offers support for xcframeworks)
+* [Cocoapods](https://cocoapods.org) installed (you must use version 1.9+ which offers support for xcframeworks).
 * [NodeJS](https://nodejs.org/en/) v14+ installed in the system.
+* [Ionic CLI](https://ionicframework.com/docs/intro/cli) installed in the system (note you may need to use `sudo` when using npm to install the Ionic CLI globally).

 ## WHAT YOU WILL LEARN
 * How to integrate Approov into a real app in a step by step fashion